kaoudis/vulnparty-js/README.md

 0. Identify the CVE(s), CWE(s), or other vulnerable things you'd like to reproduce in Node here
 1. Code up your commits, preferably including tests to prove your addition works (fails) as intended
-2. Document what you did and how the endpoint or functionality added is meant to be vulnerable, with references, in [the correct place](https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md).
+2. Document what you did and how the endpoint or functionality added is meant to be vulnerable, with references, in https://github.com/kaoudis/vulnparty-js/blob/main/doc/vulns.md.
 3. (optional) Add your name or handle to CREDITS.md
 4. Open your PR